andreas-prouza/ibm-i-build/docs/pages/overview.md

 # Overview

-My DevOps concept includes multiple components like GIT as a basis for source management.
+My DevOps concept includes multiple components like Git as a basis for source management.

-In this example I focus on the build part of the DevOps concept.
+In this example, I focus on the build part of the DevOps concept including Git.

-For all IBM i builds I use 2 components:
+For all IBM i builds I use the following components:

 * GNU Make

-  Build you source
+  Builds your sources (or at least creates the build commands) ...

-  * In correct order
+  * in correct order
-  * Consider dependencies (PF/LF/DSPF --> RPG)
+  * and considers dependencies (PF/LF/DSPF --> RPG)

-* VSCode or RDi with RSYNC
+* IDE: VSCode or RDi

+* RSYNC

-  To synchronise your sources to the build server (IBM i)
+  To synchronize your sources to the IFS of the build server (IBM i)<br/>
+  Yes, all sources are in folder and not in source files.<br/>
+  This has many advantages, later more about this.